New app targets misuse of mobility parks

 Find out more in this video:

-Access Aware was downloaded by more than 100 people within its first day of release, and people outside Christchurch are also using it to map mobility parks across New Zealand.
+Access Aware was downloaded by more than 100 people within its first day of release, and people outside Christchurch and Wellington are also using it to map mobility parks across New Zealand.

 “We are delighted to see the high level of interest in the app.
 Our research shows that levels of parking abuse have not improved in ten years, with abuse rates still unacceptably high, despite increases in fines and attempts to grow awareness of the problem,” says CCS Disability Action Chief Executive David Matthews.